April 4, 2022

 There’s also no point cleaning your earrings and then putting the same dirt and bacteria all over it as you put the pin through the hole again.
 Although soap and water will clean your hands, and possibly even sanitize them if you use anti-bacterial soap, any cake or even liquid soap can leave a residue which will then be left on the earring and your ear.

-Regular Earring Cleaning Ritual
+How to Perform Regular Earring Cleaning Ritual

 You can buy ready-made cleaning solutions from most jewelry stores and, whilst not especially expensive, there are cheaper methods available to you.